renpy/renpy/sphinx/source/testcases.rst

     This is because functions always return a value (None being a value), unless they raise an exception.

+..
+    warning disambiguation this is also a python builtin say it's not a good idea to use it

 type clause
 --------------
 .. simulate a key-pressing or the typing of text